sudoTinaW/blog/_posts/2021-03-10-linked-list.md

 Example 1:

 ```
-Input:  1->3->2->null
-Output:  1->2->3->null
+Input:  1->3->2->nullOutput:  1->2->3->null
 ```

 Analysis:

-This question is a good practice of linked list basic operations, but it is often asked in interviews.
+This question is a good practice of linked list basic operations, but it is not often asked in interviews.
 We will use quick sort and merge sort 2 ways to implement this question.
 However, merge sort is more suitable to sort linked list.
 Quick sort's time complexity relies on how random we pick the pivot.
 Linked list is harder than array to pick a random pivot.
 Also, quick sort on an array has many swap operations to avoid extra space, but merge sort on an array need extra space.
 Merge sort on linked list can avoid extra space by modifying node's links.

 Quick sort :